Kathy Morris“Ikebana is the drama enacted between man and nature”. Teshigahara Sofu

 Ikebana connects us with nature, and develops our understanding of universal design principles.

-Kathy became a student of Masae Ako after seeing Masae demonstrate the making of an installation at the David Jones Spring Festival, Sydney in 1999.
+My Ikebana practice has been influenced by a number of Sogetsu teachers in three states, beginning with Mildred Goldsmith in Noosa Heads in 1983, and including Norman Sparnon.
+I became a student of Masae Ako after seeing her demonstrate the making of arrangements at the David Jones Spring Festival, Sydney, in 1999.

 A highlight of my practice has been being involved in the collaborative process of making large outdoor installations at the Royal Botanical Gardens.

 I gained the Teacher’s Course Fourth Grade Certificate in 2005, and hold classes in Sydney, in Earlwood.

 Sharing the joy, wonder and the fun of Ikebana has become a lifelong pursuit for me.